Neil Tennant: Personal life

-Tennant is gay, revealing his sexuality in a 1994 interview in Attitude magazine.
+Tennant came out as gay in a 1994 interview in Attitude magazine.
 Otherwise he remains quiet about his personal and romantic life, preferring to be a "man of mystery", as he states it.
-He maintains a house in London and another one in County Durham in the North East countryside.
+He maintains a house in London.
+He owned a house in County Durham but has since sold it.
 He and Lowe also have an apartment in Berlin.

-Tennant is a patron of the Elton John AIDS Foundation.
+Tennant has been a patron of the Elton John AIDS Foundation.
 In 1998, Tennant was named in a list of the biggest private financial donors to the Labour Party.
 However, in the 2005 general election he voted for the Liberal Democrats, citing disillusionment with Labour's ID card scheme.
 The Pet Shop Boys agreed to personal appeals by then-Mayor of London Boris Johnson and then-Prime Minister David Cameron, both prominent Conservative Party politicians, for the group to play at the "winners' parade" taking place shortly after the 2012 Summer Olympics closing ceremony.
 Enjoying the event's atmosphere and how their stage presence turned into a well-received performance, Tennant subsequently texted Cameron's staff pushing Cameron to use gay scientist Alan Turing's centenary year as impetus for the UK Government to formally pardon Turing.
-The formal pardon did, in fact, go through on 24 December 2013, with the related official paperwork signed by Queen Elizabeth II.
+The formal pardon did go through on 24 December 2013, with the related official paperwork signed by Queen Elizabeth II.

 Tennant has praised the group The Specials and singer-songwriter Elvis Costello, highlighting "Ghost Town" and "Shipbuilding" as protest songs successfully putting politics into pop music.

-He has criticized ageism in the music industry, stating in 2013 that radio professionals would tell him that they want to play Pet Shop Boys songs on the air, but will not because the duo, then in their fifties, were considered to be "too old".
+He has criticised ageism in the music industry, stating in 2013 that radio professionals would tell him that they want to play Pet Shop Boys songs on air, but will not because the duo, then in their 50s, were considered to be "too old".

+Tennant is an art collector with interests ranging from Victorian art to queer art, including artists such as Walter Crane, Edwin Long, Simeon Solomon, Keith Vaughan, Paul P., Elijah Burgher, and Pablo Bronstein.

+He was on the jury for the Turner Prize in 1998.

+In 2022, Tennant received an honorary Doctor of Letters from Durham University.

+Legacy

 Actor David Tennant adopted his stage name from Tennant when joining Equity, as another actor was already registered with his birth name, David McDonald.